awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateModel.md

 The request accepts the following data in JSON format\.

  ** [ExecutionRoleArn](#API_CreateModel_RequestSyntax) **   <a name="SageMaker-CreateModel-request-ExecutionRoleArn"></a>
-The Amazon Resource Name \(ARN\) of the IAM role that Amazon SageMaker can assume to access model artifacts and docker image for deployment on ML compute instances\.
+The Amazon Resource Name \(ARN\) of the IAM role that Amazon SageMaker can assume to access model artifacts and docker image for deployment on ML compute instances or for batch transform jobs\.
 Deploying on ML compute instances is part of model hosting\.
 For more information, see [Amazon SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)\.
 To be able to pass this role to Amazon SageMaker, the caller of this API must have the `iam:PassRole` permission\.
 Type: String
 Length Constraints: Minimum length of 20\.
 Maximum length of 2048\.